 Accounts receivable relate to water and trash service billings and are shown net of an allowance for doubtful accounts.
 The allowance is based upon historical losses and a review of past-due accounts.
 Credit extended to customers is generally uncollateralized.
 Accounts are due ten days after the billing date.
 Past-due accounts are charged a ten percent penalty.
 Customers are required to make a deposit, and deposits can be offset against the receivable.

 Inventory

-Inventory is valued at the lower of cost (first-in, first-out method) or net realizable value.
+Inventory is valued at the lower of average cost or net realizable value.
 Inventory consists of construction and maintenance supplies related to the water system.

 Long-Lived Assets